idptools/goose/docs/getting_started.rst

 **3.** Make sequence libraries.
 This includes libraries of sequences spanning different sequence properties or fractions of amino acids.

 **4.** Sequence analysis.
 Analysis includes sequence properties, fractions of amino acids, and various predicted sequence features.
-Predicted sequence features are all machine learning based and were generated using PARROT (see https://github.com/idptools/parrot).
+Predicted sequence features are all machine learning based and are generated using SPARROW (see https://github.com/idptools/sparrow).
 Predictions include phosphorylation sites, cellular localization, radius of gyration, end-to-end distance, and transcriptional activation domains.
+By using any predictions in GOOSE you acknowledge that they are just predictions and not ground truth and the accuracy of any predictions generated cannot be gauranteed.

 Important limitations
 ======================